Philiswa10/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This is a even more pointers project
+This is a pointers project